The Crossover Story....Almost There!

 On September 4, 2015 Crossover closed on the property at 1120 E. Rendon Crowley Road in south Fort Worth, Texas.
 A large 12,000 square foot building will house the main shop, classrooms, offices, recreation room and showroom.
 A smaller 3,000 square foot building will be used for storing some project cars and for future expansion.
 A third 400 square foot building will be used for equipment storage.
 Dr. Hey had also donated to Crossover a large warehouse where we stored all our classic cars.

 Sadly, Dr. Hey finished his battle with cancer and slipped away to be with his Savior in 2018.
 Since then, JB and the Board of Directors have remained committed to making Dr. Hey's dream for Crossover come true.
-Almost $750,000 in renovations have been completed and steps to apply for a Certificate of Occupancy are currently in progress.
-Opening Day, of course, depends upon financial support to meet the remaining needs at Crossover.
-Below are some of the most pressing needs.
-Perhaps you can help us by praying or meeting some of these needs.
+In December 2019 JB resigned from Pleasantview Baptist Church after serving there 18 years.
+In January 2020 he dedicated all his time and energy to begin the ministry at Crossover.

 2. Final electrical work by volunteer, licensed electricians.